6 Basic Supplements Everyone Needs

 ANTI-AGING SKIN CARE REGIME

 Avoid soap or foaming or gel cleansers.
 They strip the natural oils from your skin and cause aging.
-Try a quality, chemical free, milk cleanser, or make one your self.
-Any cleanser that leaves your skin feeling tight needs to be avoided as it could lead to dry, flaky, irritated skin.
+Try a quality, chemical free, milk cleanser, or make one yourself.
+Avoid any cleanser that leaves your skin feeling tight as it could lead to dry, flaky, irritated skin.

-Select a moisturiser that will help your skin by keeping it hydrated and protect it from the dehydrating effects of airconditioning and heating.
+Select a moisturiser that will keep your skin hydrated and protect it from the dehydrating effects of air conditioning and heating.
 BE CAREFUL, many chemicals are added to leave your skin feeling moist and soft but are actually dehydrating.
-If the humidity is less than 65% these humectants will draw moisture to the skin from the cells below the surface instead of from the air, which naturally causes the skin to dry out.
+If the humidity is less than 65% these humectants will draw moisture to the skin from the cells below the surface instead of from the air.
+This leaves your skin feeling soft but actually causes the skin to dry out.

 NOURISHING OILS